-- Staffing and Infrastructure There is a need for increased capital infrastructure and associated staffing to meet growth in the City. - Occupational Safety Existing station infrastructure and policies need to incorporate current evidence-based research related to the fire service that influences the well-being of personnel. - 3.
-Data Collection and Analysis The department must improve the utilization of data collection and analyze it to drive organizational performance management. - 4.
+- Staffing and Infrastructure There is a need for increased capital infrastructure and associated staffing to meet growth in the City. - Occupational Safety Existing station infrastructure and policies need to incorporate current evidence-based research related to the fire service that influences the well-being of personnel. - Data Collection and Analysis The department must improve the utilization of data collection and analyze it to drive organizational performance management. - 4.
 Community Growth Public safety resource allocation has not substantially increased, while the demand for services in the community has doubled. - 5.
-Sustainable Funding The general fund for the City has experienced increased demands, creating the opportunity for solutions that more effectively align service demand with public safety resource allocation while accomplishing overall City priorities. - 6.
+Sustainable Funding To maximize the impact of voter-approved public safety funding and address increasing city-wide demands, the general fund must be balanced to sustain public safety resources while fulfilling overall city priorities. - 6.
 Resource Viability The current resources allocated to the Department are insufficient to effectively manage its current responsibility.
 Therefore, they must be addressed before meeting the demand for expanding capabilities.
 The City may consider co-locating new Fire and Police structures to minimize cost. - 7.
 Workforce Development Significant changes in the workforce and the community, coupled with an evolution of the profession's demands, require a dedicated focus on investing in the current workforce and being proactive about recruiting new public safety professionals.